I'll Be OK When...

 Somehow we know not to trust the stability of the shifting sand, but we don't know not to trust our equally precarious thoughts and beliefs.

-We fall for the myth of relief—that fleeting, seductive feeling when a problem is resolved, health improves, or a child finally finds their way.
+We fall for the myth of false relief—that fleeting, seductive feeling when a problem is resolved, your health improves, or a child finally gets back on track.
+For a moment, you feel a sense of relief, and exhale.

-But like the shifting sand at the ocean's edge, relief is already falling away as soon as it is felt.
-Your mind will never let you stay in the story of relief for very long.
+Like the shifting sand at the ocean's edge, this false relief is already falling away as soon as it is felt.
+Your mind will never let you stay in the story of this type of conditional relief for very long.

 Why?

-Because, to your mind, enough is never enough.
+Because, to a normal, evolutionarily perfect human mind, enough is never enough.

 The mind's fundamental job is to keep itself relevant.
 That voice-in-your-head, the one that narrates your day and makes meaning of everything, is designed to solve problems—even if it needs to create them.

-Among the mind's favorite narratives, "I'll be OK when..." is probably its most compelling.
+Among the mind's favorite narratives, "I'll be OK when..." is one of its most compelling.

-That little mind is so clever and so brilliant at its job that it always keeps you on the hook for just one more achievement or milestone.
+That little mind is so clever and so brilliant at its job that it always keeps you on the hook for just one more thing that needs to be better or different before you can really let go and relax.

-It can't end because that would be the end of the story-teller.
-It would be the death of that little voice-in-your-head whose job it is to solve problems and keep its story of you relevant.
+And that compelling narrative doesn't want to end because that would be the end of the narratorthe end of thought masquerading as truth.
+It would be the death of that little voice-in-your-head whose whole job it is to keep its story of you relevant.
+And its best trick for doing that is to create problems and promise to solve them if you’ll just shower it with attention for a little bit longer.

 But, there is GOOD NEWS in all of this.

-The story, "I'll be OK when..." is remarkably predictable, so it's simple to notice when it arises.
+The story, "I'll be OK when..." is remarkably predictable and Universal, so it's simple to notice when it arises.

 Just like your refrigerator predictably cools your food and your washing machine predictably washes your clothes—your mind can be counted on 100% of the time to tell you what you need in order to relax and be OK.
 It's just a machine doing its job.

-When that meaning-making, problem-solving machine in your head tells you what you must have in order to be OK, you can simply observe it.
-You can thank it for doing its job so well.
+When that meaning-making, problem-solving machine in your head tells you what you must have in order to be OK, you can simply NOTICE it.
+You can feel whatever raw emotions and brilliant visceral sensations want to be felt.
 And then, you can watch how quickly that story passes all on its own, allowing space for the next story to arrive on its heels.
-When the story is seen for what it is—a cloud passing through the sky— it loses its power.
+When each story is seen for what it is—a cloud passing through the sky— it loses its perceived power.